-Written sequential curricula that aligns with the appropriate content standards, grade-level progressions, and the District's educational goals shall be developed for each program area.
-A curriculum review cycle and time lines for curriculum development and evaluations shall be established by the Superintendent.
+Written sequential curricula that aligns with the appropriate content standards, grade-band progressions, and the District's educational goals shall be developed for each program area.
+A curriculum review cycle and timelines for curriculum development and evaluations shall be established by the Superintendent.

-The District shall assess student progress toward achieving content standards and contentspecific grade-level learning progressions including: content and data; accomplishment of appropriate skills; development of critical thinking and reasoning; and attitude.
+The District shall assess student progress toward achieving content standards and contentspecific grade-band learning progressions including: content and data; accomplishment of appropriate skills; development of critical thinking and reasoning; and attitude.

 The District will use assessment results to improve the educational program, and use effective and appropriate tools for assessing such progress.
-This may include, but is not limited to: standardized tests; criterion-referenced tests; teacher-made tests; ongoing classroom evaluation; actual communication assessments such as writing, speaking, and listening assessments; samples of student work and/or narrative reports passed from grade to grade; samples of students' creative and/or performance work; and surveys of carry-over skills to other program areas and outside of school.
+This may include but is not limited to: standardized tests; criterion-referenced tests; teacher-made tests; ongoing classroom evaluation; actual communication assessments such as writing, speaking, and listening assessments; samples of student work and/or narrative reports passed from grade to grade; samples of students' creative and/or performance work; and surveys of carry-over skills to other program areas and outside of school.

-The District may receive and/or provide distance, online and technology-delivered learning programs, as provided in Montana law.
-Distance, online and technology-delivered learning programs and/or courses shall meet the learner expectations adopted in the District and shall be aligned with state content standards and content-specific grade-level learning progressions.
-The Superintendent is directed to develop procedures regarding the District's distance, online and technology-delivered learning.
+The District may receive and/or provide distance, remote, or offsite learning programs, as provided in Montana law.
+These learning programs and/or courses shall meet the learner expectations adopted in the District and shall be aligned with state content standards and content-specific grade-band learning progressions.
+The Superintendent is directed to develop procedures regarding the District's distance, remote or offsite delivered learning.